Collar × Malice: Others

+He is a new character that exclusively appears in the Deep Cover movie.
+He is assigned to assist in the X-Days crimes and has an unknown history with Yanagi.

 Development and release

 The game was developed by Idea Factory, as part of their Otomate brand of otome games.
 It was announced along with twelve other otome games during the annual Otomate Party event in August 2015, and was released in Japan on August 18, 2016, for PlayStation Vita.
 To promote the game, merchandise based on it was released prior to the game's launch, including audio dramas and a tapestry with a Collar × Malice illustration.

 At Anime Expo 2016, Aksys Games announced that they would localize the game and release it in North America in 2017; in April 2017 they announced that it would also be released in Europe, and be available both digitally and physically.
 It was released on July 28, 2017, in North America and Europe.
 A fan disc, Collar × Malice: Unlimited, was released in Japan in 2018.
 Both the original game and Unlimited are planned to get released for the Nintendo Switch in North America and Europe with the original planned for release on June 25, 2020, and August 2020 respectively.